Klortho/dtd-diagram/README.md

   the sub-hierarchy with surname and given-names

-### Node classes

-The base Node class is "abstract".
-We could do some fancy inheritance or mix-ins, but to keep thing simple, the inheritance is:

-- Node
-    - SimpleNode - "attribute" and "other"
-    - ElementNode - "element"
-    - ChoiceSeqNode - "choice", "seq"

-#### Node methods

-* has_content() - returns true if this Node has content children
-* has_attributes() - returns true if this Node has attribute children
-* get_content() - returns an array of content children.
-If this node has no content children, returns an empty array.
-* elem_descendants()

-#### Common properties

-* name - (SimpleNode and ElementNode only)
-* type - one of "element", "attribute", "choice", "seq", or "other"
-* q - (ElementNode and ChoiceSeqNode only) - from the DTD, either null, '?', '*', or '+'

-* diagram - the diagram to which this Node belongs
-* elem_parent - the nearest ancestor Node of type `element`.
-For every Node except the root of the tree, this is a valid ElementNode object.
-For the root, this is *null*.
-This is used by the `separation` function -- all nodes with the same `elem_parent` are considered part of the nuclear family, and spaced close together.
-It's also used to determine the starting location of the Nodes that are "entering" in the animation.

-* children - always a valid (possibly zero-length) array.
-  This is used by the layout engine, and reflects the actual, visible children of the Node.
-For ElementNodes, this is an aggregation of content and/or attributes, depending on which are expanded.
-For ChoiceSeqNodes, this is always set to the content children.

-* width - computed by aggregating the widths of the parts.
-Doesn't include the diagonal -- this is used to compute the y coordinate for the "source" of the diagonal.
-* y_size - width of the node, including everything (used by the layout engine)
-* x0, y0 - holds the old position.
-This is used as the starting point for transitioning (when creating new child nodes, for example). x0 is the vertical coordinat, y0 the horizontal
-* id - added when binding the data, and ensures that the same data nodes are bound to the same SVG elements each time.
-The value here is also used as the id attribute of the `text` element that renders the `name`, and the data-id attributes of the other SVG elements associated with this Node.

-* depth - added by the flextree layout engine
-* x, y - added by the flextree layout engine
-* parent - added by the flextree layout engine

-#### SimpleNode properties

-#### ElementNode properties:

-* declaration - the element declaration object from the DTD.
-If there's a problem with the DTD, this might be null
-* content - an array of content Node children.
-  This is initially null, and is retrieved lazily.
-  After it's been "retrieved", it's always an array; if the element has no content children, it will be an empty array.
-* attributes - an array of attribute SimpleNode children.
-  This will always be a (possibly zero-length) valid array.
-* content_expanded - boolean, for element Nodes only: keeps track of the expand/collapse state of content
-* attributes_expanded - boolean, for element Nodes only: keeps track of the expand/collapse state of attributes

-#### ChoiceSeqNode properties

-### DtdDiagram class

-Class attributes:

-* diagrams - list of all the DtdDiagram objects
-* auto_start - set this to `false` before document ready to prevent it from auto-instantiating a DtdDiagram.
-* document_ready - a Promise that's resolved with document is ready.
-* default_options

-The instance attributes are the following.

-Active option values

-* dtd_json_file
-* test_file
-* root_element
-* tag_doc_url
-* min_canvas_width
-* min_canvas_height
-* node_text_margin
-* node_height
-* node_box_height
-* choice_seq_node_width
-* q_width
-* button_width
-* diagonal_width
-* scrollbar_margin
-* dropshadow_margin
-* group_separation
-* duration

-Other

-* container_d3 - D3 reference to the containing `div`
-* container_dom
-* container_jq
-* diagonal - the D3 diagonal generator
-* dtd_json - json object from reading dtd_json_file. null if we're using test_file.
-* engine - the d3.flextree layout engine
-* error - either `false` or a string error message
-* last_id - used to set unique IDs on each node
-* opts - the options passed into the constructor (these are merged with options specified elsewhere)
-* root - the root Node
-* svg - D3 reference to the `svg` element
-* svg_g - D3 reference to the `g` element child of `svg`.
-* label_width_cache - key/value store for computed label widths

-Attributes used during update:

-* src_node - the node that the user clicked on, used when we're doing transitions
-* nodes - list of all Nodes in the tree
-* nodes_update - D3 update selection
-* nodes_enter
-* nodes_exit

-* new_drawing
-* canvas
-* new_canvas
-* viewport
-* new_viewport
-* embiggenning - true if the drawing is getting larger; false otherwise

 # Credits / references

 * Liam Quinn, W3C.
 See his paper, [Diagramming XML:
   Exploring Concepts, Constraints and Affordances](http://www.balisage.net/Proceedings/vol15/html/Quin01/BalisageVol15-Quin01.html), 2015.
 * D3, see [this example](http://bl.ocks.org/mbostock/4339083).

 # License